AngelVillegasCruz/AngelVillegasCruz.github.io/_pages/working_papers.md

 ## Diversity, Equity, and Inclusion

 <b>Angel M. Villegas-Cruz</b>.
-2022. [“Who is writing and what are they writing about?
-Text analysis and publication patterns in <i>The Journal of Asian Studies</i>, 2000-2020.”](https://github.com/AngelVillegasCruz/AngelVillegasCruz.github.io/raw/master/files/Figures_CAS/Text_analysis_and_JAS_VIllegas_Cruz.pdf)
+2022. [“Who Is Writing and What Are They writing About?
+Text Analysis and Publication Patterns in <i>The Journal of Asian Studies</i>, 2000-2020.”](https://github.com/AngelVillegasCruz/AngelVillegasCruz.github.io/raw/master/files/Figures_CAS/Text_analysis_and_JAS_VIllegas_Cruz.pdf)

 <details>
 <summary>Abstract</summary>